BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 I created this github page as a reference for my job applications.
 The page presents some of my works written in C++, python and java.
 Please consider this README file as an extension to my resume.
+Hence, here, I will try to **summarize** my knowledge and skills without falling into details.

 # 1. Introduction <a id='sec1'></a>
-As I stated before, this profile should be considered as an extension to my resume.
-Hence, here, I will try to **summarize** my knowledge and skills without falling into details.

-The main approach is to provide a description at the beginning of each heading followed by the categorized and listed details.
+The main approach in this README is to provide a description at the beginning of each heading followed by the categorized list of details.

 I will skip basic issues (e.g. inheritance in OOP) and the details (e.g. how to create abstract base classes).
-Nonetheless, some topics (e.g. GoF design patterns or SOLID design rules) are only covered in the lists without giving any information because for me such a topic is a must rather than a specialization.
+Yet, some topics (e.g. GoF design patterns or SOLID design rules) are only covered in the lists without giving any detail because those are the fundamentals and obligatory for a software engineer.

-Some aspects are considered significant and explained with formal statements while some others are covered by a list of the related entities that I have full power such as:

-*Memory leaks and dangling pointers:*\
+Some aspects are considered significant and explained with formal statements while some others are covered by a list of the related entities that I have full power such as for **memory leaks and dangling pointers**:\
 Ownership semantics, RAII, compiler-generated special functions and rule of 6/3/5/7, bugs in the special functions, working with raw pointers instead of smart pointers, pointer/reference invalidation, shallow copy and double delete,